Introduction: What is a Cleanroom?

 - Epoxy Resin Coating: It is ideal for rooms where water is present or high humidity is expected, like washing areas, steam outlets, etc., since they provide higher resistance and strength.

 - PVC Flooring: They are recommended for labs, hallways, or rooms that do not handle a high volume of traffic or movement of heavy objects.
-These are also easier to install and more economic than epoxy resin.
+These are also easier to install and more economical than epoxy resin.

 - Rubber Flooring: It is one of the most durable choices, which is installed in sheets and then cold welded into place.
 It is also anti-static and easy to maintain.